Home » pallet projects » Antique Sewing Machine New T.V. Table

 But first, let’s support the bottom of the antique sewing machine table.

-I purchased a very long piece of all thread to help support and strengthen the sewing machine base.
-Rodney helped with this step as I was taking pictures and holding up the base.
+I purchased a very long piece of all-thread to help support and strengthen the sewing machine base.
+Rodney helped with this step as I took pictures and held up the base.

-To the outside of the right base is a washer, locking washer and nut.
-Repeat on the inside of the base, and the left side.
-The ½ inch all thread does not thread through the original hole, but fits snugly.
+To the outside of the right side of the base is a washer, locking washer, and nut.
+Repeat on the inside of the base and the left side.
+The 1/2 inch all-thread does not thread through the original hole but fits snugly.

 The excess of the all-thread was cut with a hack saw.
 A piece this size was right at $10 at The Home Depot.
-That and the nuts and bolts were the only purchases made for this sewing machine t.v. table.
+The all-thread plus nuts and bolts were the only purchase I made for this sewing machine t.v. table.

-I feel like the addition of this all thread will really help support the tv table overall.
+I feel like adding this all thread will help support the tv table overall.
 Can you see that the holes don’t line up for the middle shelf?

-Now it’s time to add the hurricane straps to support that shelf.
-Self tapping screws were used to go through both layers of the straps, cinching the straps tight around the sewing machine base.
+Now, it’s time to add the hurricane straps to support that shelf.
+Self-tapping screws were used to go through both layers of the straps, cinching the straps tight around the sewing machine base.
 The top shelf has not been added yet.
-In order to make this easy, the middle shelf is supported on a work table and the chassis is sort of hanging in the air.
+To make this easy, the middle shelf is supported on a work table, and the chassis is sort of hanging in the air.

 The hurricane straps blend right in and are barely noticeable!